The Complete FAANG Behavioral Interview Roadmap: From Zero to Offer

 - Cross-functional collaboration at scale.

-- Collaborative truth-seeking.
-Admitting when you're wrong.
+- Collaborative truth-seeking, including readily admitting when you're wrong.

-- Comfort with open-ended, research-oriented problems.
+- Comfort with open-ended, research-flavored problems.

-- Deep care for quality and craft.
+- Deep care for quality and craftsmanship.

-Netflix — Freedom & Responsibility
+Netflix - Freedom and responsibility

 - Independent judgment and decision-making.